Alex-wcl/yet-another-storm-ui/README.md

  * Shows status of 10 minutes only.
 Mostly that is what should be cared about for a real-time system.
  * Skip the empty part.
 For example, if there is no error, there will be no error table rather than show an empty one.
  * Add host IP of executor.
  * Shorten system component name.
-For example, metrics component's name is full class name which is too long to show.
+For example, metrics component's name is full class name which is kind of long.
 Now it is shorten to "__" plus "class short name".

 Then the bolt part.
-The change is quite the same as spout:
+The changes are quite the same as spout:

  ![image](https://raw.githubusercontent.com/deepnighttwo/yet-another-storm-ui/master/README.img/topo-bolt-1.png)